yangcas/yangcas1.github.io/_pages/cv.md

 title: "About me"
 toc: true
 ---
-My name is Yang Liu, a final-year PhD candidate A final-year Ph.D candidate in Communication and Information System at Chinese Academy of Sciences(CAS).
+My name is Yang Liu, a final-year PhD candidate in Communication and Information System at Chinese Academy of Sciences(CAS).
 My advisor is professor [Yang Yang](http://sist.shanghaitech.edu.cn/sist_en/2018/1227/c3846a38413/page.htm).
 My project involves mobile interaction, embedded system, wireless localization.
 Currently, my work focuses on novel mobile interaction technologies using wireless signals, especially acoustic signals.
-Recently, I have designed and developed an acoustic based localization and tracking prototype system using an android smartphone and commercial speakers, which could provide fine-grained mobile interaction in 2D and 3D space, and could detect small and slow movement (e.g. human breathing).
-During the experience of testing and debugging, I not only consolidated knowledge, but also discovered some non-intuitive phenomena, which may bring creative ideas.
-I’m highly self-motivated, because I hope that the knowledge that I learned could help me to bring novel ideas into real-world applications.
+Recently, I have designed and developed an acoustic based localization and tracking prototype system using an android smartphone and some commercial speakers, which could provide fine-grained motion tracking in 2D and 3D space, and could detect small and slow movement (e.g. human breathing).
+I’m highly self-motivated, because I hope that the knowledge that I learned could help me to bring inventive ideas into real-world applications.

 ## Education